 We may collect and process the following data about you in operating the Site and performing any of our Services including:

-• requests that marketing material
+• requests that marketing material be sent to you.

 We may also ask for your information when you report a problem with our Platform or provide other feedback and we will collect the following data to enable us to provide our Services to you: